go-spatial/tegola-docs/content/tutorials/tegola-with-open-layers.md

 [Tegola](https://github.com/go-spatial/tegola) is a vector tile server written in Go.
 Tegola takes geospatial data from a PostGIS Database and slices it into vector tiles that can be efficiently delivered to any client.

-[Open Layers](https://openlayers.org/) is a client library for rendering MVT and raster maps.
+[OpenLayers](https://openlayers.org/) is a client library for rendering MVT and raster maps.
 Combined with Tegola, developers may now render maps in the web or on mobile utilizing all open source technology.

-This guide will take you through the steps to get Tegola rendering a map using Open Layers and visualized in a web browser.
+This guide will take you through the steps to get Tegola rendering a map using OpenLayers and visualized in a web browser.

 ## Getting Started